croct-tech/plug-react/README.md

 ```

 You can specify the version of the slot by passing a versioned ID in the form `id@version`.
 For example,
-passing `home-banner@1` will fetch the content for the `home-banner` slot in version 1.
+passing `home-banner` will fetch the content for the `home-banner` slot in version 1.
 Not specifying a
 version number is the same as passing `home-banner@latest`, which will load the latest version of the slot.

 > ✅ Best practice